Lord Provost of Edinburgh: Roles and traditions

 The High Constables of Edinburgh serve as the Lord Provost's ceremonial bodyguard and form the Lord Provost's Platoon at the Edinburgh Military Tattoo.

 The Lord Provost also has a team of six bailies to support their work, appointed by Edinburgh City Council.

+Whenever the monarch is in residence in Edinburgh, the Lord Provost is called upon to undertake the Ceremony of the Keys (Edinburgh).

 The Lord Provost has a reserved pew at Kirk of the Canongate.
 This is because historically the gift of the living lay with the bailies of Canongate, but when Canongate merged with Edinburgh in 1856, so too did this power.